MenxLi/HomeBackup/README.md

 **Note:**
 * Only work with linux
 * All files to be backed up should be under (sub-directories of) `$HOME`
-* Git and git remote have to be set up in `{/Path/ToStore/Backup/Files}` before calling related funtions
+* Git and git remote have to be set up in `{/Path/ToStore/Backup/Files}` before calling related functions

 ## Installation and Usage
 #### Installation